Joseph Chamberlain: West Africa

 Some of Chamberlain's development and colonial expansion efforts were centered on West Africa, in light of the region's economic potential and ongoing colonial gamesmanship with the French which centered there.
 Though Salisbury was willing to sacrifice West African claims in favour of a Cape-to-Cairo strategy, Chamberlain sought expansion on both fronts.

 In 1895, Chamberlain sanctioned the conquest of the Ashanti Confederacy and its annexation to the Gold Coast.
 Using the emergency funds of the colonies of Lagos, Sierra Leone and the Gold Coast, he ordered the construction of a railway for the newly conquered area.
 The Colonial Office's aggressive strategy brought it into conflict with the Royal Niger Company.
 The Company, chaired by Sir George Goldie, possessed title rights to large stretches of the Niger River but had yet to assume governing responsibilities.
 With the area open to incursion, the French sent small garrisons to the region.
 In 1897, Chamberlain was dismayed to learn that the French had expanded from Dahomey to Bussa, a town claimed by Goldie.
 Further French expansion threatened to isolate Lagos; Chamberlain therefore argued that "even at the cost of war" Britain should "keep an adequate Hinterland for the Gold Coast, Lagos & the Niger Territories."

 Influenced by Chamberlain, Salisbury sanctioned British Ambassador in Paris Sir Edmund Monson to take an assertive diplomatic stance.
 Subsequent concessions by the French encouraged Chamberlain, who arranged for a military force commanded by Frederick Lugard to occupy the region.
 In a risky 'chequerboard' strategy, Lugard's forces occupied French claims to counterbalance the French garrisons in British territory.
 At times, French and British troops were stationed merely a few yards from each other, threatening war.
 Nevertheless, Chamberlain correctly assumed French officers were ordered to avoid conflict.
 In March 1898, the French proposed a settlement: Bussa was returned to Britain in exchange for the town of Bona, imposing British control over the Niger and the inland territories of Sokoto; the region was later consolidated as Nigeria.

 In 1898, the Mende and Temne tribes of Sierra Leone launched the Hut Tax War against inland colonial expansion.
-Chamberlain appointed Sir David Chalmers as a special commissioner to investigate the violence.
+Chamberlain appointed Sir David Patrick Chalmers as a special commissioner to investigate the violence.
 Chalmers blamed the tax, but Chamberlain disagreed and blamed African slave traders.
 Chamberlain used the revolt to promote his aggressive "constructive imperialism" in West Africa.